 Judges

-Overseeing each event is our panel of dedicated judges – once the competition task is complete they carefully assess and mark each piece of work against a strict and objective criteria.
+Overseeing each event is our panel of dedicated judges – as well as helping to develop the competition task at the heats and UK final, the judges are at each event to support the competitors and then carefully assess and mark each piece of work against a strict and objective criteria.

 Click on a photo below to read more about our judges…